lisu60/SDN-Assignment/readme.md

 ![get from vcs](https://github.com/lisu60/SDN-Assignment/blob/master/images/from-vcs-first-open.png?raw=true)

-If you don't have that window, you can also archive it by selecting "Git -> Clone...", as shown in the following figure:
+If you don't have that window, you can also achieve it by selecting "Git -> Clone...", as shown in the following figure:

 ![clone from git](https://github.com/lisu60/SDN-Assignment/blob/master/images/clone-from-git.png?raw=true)